Pakistani Breakfast Guide April 2026

 • Location: Alamgir Road, near Bahadurabad

 Quetta Alamgir Hotel is a chai dhaba that takes halwa puri seriously.
-The Alamgir Road location gives it an authentic local experience that the more commercial setups don't have.
+The Alamgir Road location gives it an authentic neighbourhood feel that the more commercial setups don't have.
 The halwa melts in the mouth.
 The portions are generous.
-The setting is no-frills.
-For people who want real Karachi breakfast culture without the formality of a restaurant, this is the address.
+The setting has no frills whatsoever — a few plastic chairs, shared tables, and the kind of focused attention on the food that only places not spending money on decor can provide.

 Quick Comparison Table (2026)